 Eukaryotic chromosomal replication initiation is an intricate process that requires the coordinated and tightly regulated action of numerous molecular machines.
 Failure to ensure once only replication initiation per cell cycle can result in uncontrolled proliferation and genomic instability, two hallmarks of tumor genesis.
 The origin recognition complex (ORC), first discovered in yeast in Dr. Bruce Stillman lab at Cold Spring Harbor Laboratory in 1992, is a six-protein ATPase machine conserved in all eukaryotes.
 Yeast ORC constitutively binds to and marks the replication origin throughout the cell cycle.
-Licensing of the DNA replication origin starts when the cell division cycle protein Cdc6p binds to ORC.
-Work in our lab has elucidated several key steps in origin activation and Mcm2-7 hexamer recruitment on to DNA.
-We have revealed the architecture of ORC, how ORC wraps around the origin DNA, how Cdc6 completes the ORC ring and activates it for subsequently loading of the replicative helicase, how ORC binds to and cracks open and then loads the Mcm2-7 helicase core onto DNA, how two Mcm2-7 hexamers assemble on DNA to form the Mcm2-7 double-hexamer, the pre-replication complex (pre-RC).
+Licensing of the DNA replication origin starts in G1 phase when the cell division cycle protein Cdc6 binds to ORC.
+Work in our lab has elucidated several key steps in origin activation and Mcm2-7 hexamer recruitment to DNA.
+We have revealed the architecture of ORC, how Cdc6 completes the ORC ring and activates it for subsequently loading of the replicative helicase, how ORC binds to and cracks open and then loads the Mcm2-7 helicase core onto DNA, how two Mcm2-7 hexamers assemble on DNA to form the Mcm2-7 double-hexamer, the pre-replication complex (pre-RC).
 The inactive double hexamer is converted into two active helicase the Cdc45-Mcm2-7-GINs (CMG) complexes at the G1-S transition.
 In the S phase, CMG works together with polymerases to synthesize new DNA.
 Contrary to the widely held belief the polymerases trail behind the helicase, we found recently that the leading strand DNA polymerase epsilon rides ahead of the CMG helicase.

 - Structural and mechanistic insights into Mcm2-7 double-hexamer assembly and function.
 Sun J, Fernandez-Cid A, Riera A, Tognetti S, Yuan Z, Stillman B, Speck C, Li H. Genes Dev.
 2014, 28, 2291-303.